This teacher’s copy of The Biblical Creation story lesson plan is printer-friendly.

-Notice that it says all these birds and creatures were created according to its kind, and not that everything evolved by chance from simple one celled animals.
+Notice that it says all these birds and creatures were created according to their kind, and not that everything evolved by chance from simple one-celled animals.

 If evolution is to be believed, there are 1000′s of unsolvable questions on how certain things evolved.

 Guillemots lay their eggs on bare windswept rocks, but the eggs have a special shape so that when the wind blows the eggs rotate, whereas an ordinary egg shape would roll off the rock and get broken!

 Bearing in mind evolution requires many 1000′s of years for things to ‘evolve’, all the eggs would have got blown off the rocks.